- About Extension

 Youth (grades 9 - 12) who successfully complete the training, may have the opportunity to serve as counselors at the 4-H Youth Lock-in (approved CIT's also), Summer Slumber, & other state-wide camps such as Wild West Camp & Operation Purple.

-Those 4-H and FFA members enrolled in the Market Beef Project, bring their steers to the Clatsop County Fairgrounds the last Saturday of February.
+Those 4-H members enrolled in the Market Beef Project, bring their steers to the Clatsop County Fairgrounds in February.
 Here they are tagged and weighed to be eligible to participate in the Market Beef shows at the Clatsop County Fair held the first week of August.

 Livestock Field Day